Wyvern Swim & Sun Club

 It was a wilderness, overgrown with six-foot high bracken and bramble, with no water or electrical supply, and no shelter; just a hilltop with all-day sun, good drainage (red sand base) and wonderful rural scenery all round.
 Moreover, the owners were amenable in the use of the land for naturist activities and were willing to sell.
 So Graham immediately negotiated a bank loan to purchase.

 An emergency meeting of prospective members was called, and the small group raised the deposit in interest-free loans, to be repaid when funds were available.
-Later, CCBN gave us a low-interest loan, which made the enterprise financially viable.
+Later, loans from members and a bank loan made the enterprise financially viable.
 As subscriptions came in, the loans were repaid with grateful thanks.

 In no time at all, "muscle" was forthcoming and the site was cleared, rows of trees were planted for screening, and others in the central area for shade.
 A clubhouse and shed were built and many other items were added which increase the comfort and security of the club.